adityagupta1089/adityagupta1089.github.io/_posts/2019-10-28-chess-force.md

 1. e4 c6 2. d4 d5 3.
 Nc3 dxe4 4.
 Nxe4 Nd7 5.
 Qe2 Ngf6 6.
 Nd6#
 </div>

+## King Plays in the endgame

+- king is a powerful piece and should be brought out into the play in the endgame.

-# Endgames
+## Endgames

-- King & Queen vs. King
+- King & Queen vs. King - trapping in a box
-- King & Rook vs. King
+- King & Rook vs. King - move king as close to enemy king and then use rook

+## Preference or Principle

+- Do not take pieces directly for their piece values.

+## When less is more

+- Weaker pieces may be stronger in certain situations.